corkami/collisions/README.md

   or
   ?? ?? ??
 DD .. .. .. ..
   ```
 - exploitation: medium.
-The differences are right at the start of the collision blocks.
-So no control before and after the length:
+The differences are right at the start and at the end of the collision blocks.
+So no control before **and** after a length in the prefix/in the suffix:
   PNG stores its length before the chunk type, so it won't work.
   However it will work with JP2 files when they use the JFIF form (the same as JPG),
   and likely MP4 and other atom/box formats if you use long lengths on 64bits